litus-ai/classy/README.md

 #### Setting up a virtual environment

-[Conda](https://conda.io/) can be used set up a virtual environment with the version of Python required for AllenNLP.
+[Conda](https://conda.io/) can be used set up a virtual environment with the version of Python required for `classy`.
 If you already have a Python 3 environment you want to use, you can skip to the 'installing via pip' section.

 1. [Download and install Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).